QuentinPerez/42-toolkit/srcs/vim/header/README.md

 This plugin generate header like 42.

-When you open newfile.c this plugin put header on the top.
+When you open <code>newfile.c</code> this plugin put header on the top.

 # Warning